gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Associate-Pull-Merge-Requests-to-Issues-Based-on-Commits-gij-self-managed.md

 Pull/merge requests appear automatically in the Git Integration panel based on the commits associated with the pull/merge request.
 This allows users who did not mention a Jira issue key in the PR/MR title or description, they will still be linked.

+**This feature supports integrations such as GitHub, GitLab and Microsoft TFS/VSTS/Azure.
+However, AWS CodeCommit is not supported because there is no ability to get commits of a pull request via API.**

 ## Getting Started

 The following settings are implemented in the **Manage git repositories** page ➜ **General settings** under **Git pull/merge requests**: